Symbolic framework

 In optimal control applications we frequently encounter terms of the form

-$x^\intercal P x$, where $P$ is a symmetric matrix.
+, where is a symmetric matrix.
 Such expressions can be

 constructed with quadform as follows